Evaluating eating disorder etiology amongst athletes and performing artists, with a focus on perfection and the influence of external messages.

 I am particularly interested in aesthetic athletes – career paths that incorporate both artistic and kinetic components.
 For example: dance, figure skating, gymnastics.

 Developing & improving culturally-informed best practices for eating disorder treatment.

-Measuring the effectiveness of dance/movement therapy in eating disorder treatment.
+Measuring the effectiveness of expressive therapies in eating disorder treatment.

 Understanding the categorization, etiology, and treatment of Avoidant/Restrictive Feeding and Intake Disorder (ARFID), especially amongst adults.

 Developing programs for early-stage prevention of eating disorders in adolescents.